Fikayomi31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Writing a script that set the mode of the file hello to be a working directory.
+Writing a script that set the mode of the file hello the same as olleh mode in the working directory.